EdwinLopez31/mightybarbershop-nextjs/README.md

+# Mighty Barbershop

-# A mock website design for a famous barbershop in Antipolo
+This is a mock-up website for a famous barbershop in Antipolo City.

-Made with NextJS
+Made with React, NextJS, TailwindCSS, SASS

+Disclaimer: I am not in any way connected with Mighty Barbershop Antipolo, this was just made for learning purposes only.